Gong Li: Early life

 Gong Li was born in Shenyang, Liaoning, China, as the youngest of five children.
 Her father, Gong Lize, had been a professor of economics at Liaoning University until being transferred to Shandong University a few years before the Cultural Revolution.
 Her mother, Zhao Ying, originally a college teacher, followed her husband to Shandong and became an accountant at a state-run cotton mill.

 Gong grew up in Jinan, the capital of Shandong.
 She studied in Jinan Sanhe Street Primary School (now Shandong Experimental Primary School).
 At school, she developed an interest in singing, dancing, and imitation.
-In Grade 2, she participated in her school’s performing arts troupe.
-Later, she and her classmates were invited to Shandong People’s Radio Station to sing children’s songs in praise of the oil workers in Daqing.
+In Grade 2, she participated in her school's performing arts troupe.
+Later, she and her classmates were invited to Shandong People's Radio Station to sing children's songs in praise of the oil workers in Daqing.

 Gong spent six years at Jinan No.2 Middle School.
 In 1983, she took her first Gaokao, applying to two art programs at Shandong Normal University and Qufu Normal University, but failed to gain admission.
 The following year, she applied to Shandong Art Academy and the People's Liberation Army Arts College, but was unsuccessful again.
 Her parents discouraged her from pursuing it further, but Gong persisted by working part-time while taking acting lessons from director Yin Dawei in Jinan.
 In 1985, encouraged by Yin, she applied to the Central Academy of Drama in Beijing.
 Despite scoring 11 points at Gaokao below the requirement, the academy petitioned for her special admission, which was eventually granted by the Ministry of Culture, the superior department then in charge of the academy.
 Gong was admitted to the Central Academy of Drama in 1985 and graduated in 1989.

 Acting career

 1987–1989: Career beginnings

 In 1987, while at college, Gong was discovered by Zhang Yimou, who cast her for the lead role in Red Sorghum, his first film as a director.
 The film won the Golden Bear at the 38th Berlin International Film Festival, becoming the first Chinese film to win this award.
 It also won the Golden Rooster Awards and the Hundred Flowers Awards for Best Picture in 1988.

-In 1989, Gong starred in Zhang Yimou’s second counterterrorism film, Codename Cougar, for which she won the Hundred Flowers Awards for Best Supporting Actress, ushering in a new stage of exploring acting skills and style.
+In 1989, Gong starred in Zhang Yimou's second counterterrorism film, Code Name: Cugar, for which she won the Hundred Flowers Awards for Best Supporting Actress, ushering in a new stage of exploring acting skills and style.
 On the same year, she took part in the 1989 Tiananmen Square protests and according to her, Tiananmen taught her that she should have her own opinion, "not just follow blindly."